ramiropolla/ffglitch.org/what.md

 FFglitch generates files with a **valid bitstream**.
 This means that VLC and Facebook **won't choke with your files**.

-FFglitch is the [CRISPR/Cas9](https://en.wikipedia.org/wiki/CRISPR) of glitching.
+FFglitch is the [Prime Editing](https://en.wikipedia.org/wiki/Prime_editing) of glitching.

 FFglitch is so precise, it can barely be considered glitching at all.